BKonopka123/MPI_Parallel_Prim-s_Algorithm/README.md

 ### How to run program with Scripts (only in stud-204):

-To compile program, create file "nodes" and run program on 3, 8 and 16 nodes, use:
+To compile program, create file "nodes" and run program on 3 and 8, use:

 ```bash
 ./run.sh